Tijuana Baja California, Mexico Travel Guide

 Final checks for departure.

-Keep digital and physical copies of your FMM (tourist card) and entry stamp.
+Have both digital and paper copies of your FMM (tourist card) and entry stamp.

-Take photos of your FMM (tourist card) and the entry stamp immediately after receiving them.
+Take photos of your FMM (entry card for tourists) and the entry stamp immediately after receiving them.
 This digital backup can be useful if the physical document is lost.

 Initial steps after landing.

-Clear immigration, obtaining your TOURIST card (Forma Migratoria Múltiple) or confirming airline provision.
+Clear immigration, obtaining your VISITOR card (Forma Migratoria Múltiple) or confirming airline provision.

 Withdraw MXN from a reputable bank ATM or exchange currency at a trusted casa de cambio.